Neo23x0/Raccine/README.md

 ## Warning !!!

 You won't be able to run `vssadmin.exe delete shadows` on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
 This could break various backup solutions that run that specific command during their work.
+It will not only block that request but kills all processes in that tree including the backup solution and its invoking process.

 If you have a solid security monitoring that logs all process executions, you could check your logs to see if `vssadmin.exe` is frequently or sporadically used for legitimate purposes in which case you should refrain from using Raccine.